SamadhiViduravi/SamadhiViduravi/README.md

   - LinkedIn: www.linkedin.com/in/samadhi-dissanayake-3682a63
   - GitHub: https://github.com/SamadhiViduravi
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **I love motorcycles 🏍️, and I’m currently modifying my Honda Hornet 250!**
+- ⚡ Fun fact: **I love motorcycles 🏍️

 <!---
 SamadhiViduravi/SamadhiViduravi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.